albertocsm/presto-cassandra-poc/README.md

-# presto-cassandra-poc
+# Small POC with PrestoDB and Cassandra
-Small POC with PrestoDB and Cassandra
+TBD